apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ArchivalStorage.md

 ### Storage Policy Resolution

 When a file or directory is created, its storage policy is *unspecified*.
-The storage policy can be specified using the "[`dfsadmin -setStoragePolicy`](#Set_Storage_Policy)" command.
+The storage policy can be specified using the "[`storagepolicies -setStoragePolicy`](#Set_Storage_Policy)" command.
 The effective storage policy of a file or directory is resolved by the following rules.

 1. If the file or directory is specificed with a storage policy, return it.

 2. For an unspecified file or directory, if it is the root directory, return the *default storage policy*.
 Otherwise, return its parent's effective storage policy.

-The effective storage policy can be retrieved by the "[`dfsadmin -getStoragePolicy`](#Get_Storage_Policy)" command.
+The effective storage policy can be retrieved by the "[`storagepolicies -getStoragePolicy`](#Get_Storage_Policy)" command.

 ### Configuration